OCNS/SoftwareWG/content/pages/contact.rst

 Meetings
 --------

-In 2024, the working group will meet regularly in the second Tuesday of each month at 1600 UTC.
+In 2024, the working group will meet regularly in the second Tuesday of each month at 1500/1600 UTC (depending on DST).
 The agenda is collected on `GitHub tickets <https://github.com/OCNS/SoftwareWG/labels/C%3A%20Meeting>`__.
 Please feel free to drop in.